Information for VET coordinators

 • contacts the student to confirm induction details, work location and start day and time

-• selects an Australian Apprenticeship Support Network provider and arrange a meeting with the trainee and their parent or guardian to sign the training contract
+• selects an Apprentice Connect Australia Provider who will arrange a meeting with the agency, trainee and their parent or guardian to sign the training contract.

 Workplace conditions